meiyihTan/howardLL/README.md

 Please download RGB images from  [here](https://drive.google.com/drive/folders/1NDlZtsyvfSHuxqEn9l-mCr9BHKztpAy4?usp=sharing).

 ## Testing
-Please download the pretrained models [here](https://drive.google.com/drive/folders/1DvDDEYhBNtlrsCvIRO5GI5ghkUGoRjDI?usp=sharing), and put them in the folds "checkpoint/Sony/" and "checkpoint/Fuji/" respectively.
+Please download the pretrained models [here(this is SID's weight)](https://drive.google.com/drive/folders/1DvDDEYhBNtlrsCvIRO5GI5ghkUGoRjDI?usp=sharing), and put them in the folds "checkpoint/Sony/" and "checkpoint/Fuji/" respectively.#not usable in this work

+The weight of this model trained at 500 epoch for IC15 dataset is in weight/model.pth or [here](https://drive.google.com/drive/folders/1Fo8LSy4sOKQvkFLLFMolnTakgev6h8ky?usp=sharing)

 1. To test Sony data, run